 1. Piriformis cross-leg stretch

-While many stretches indirectly stretch your piriformis muscle, the piriformis cross-leg stretch specifically targets this muscle that starts at your lower spine and connects to the upper surface of each of your femurs.
+Many stretches indirectly involve your piriformis muscle, but the piriformis cross-leg stretch specifically targets this muscle—which starts at your lower spine and connects to the upper surface of your femur (on either side of your body).

 - Begin by lying flat on your back.